w3c/wai-website/pages/about/groups/task-forces/maturity-model.md

 ## Objectives

-The MM Task Force provides an Accessibility Maturity Model to guide organizations in developing the capability to:
+The Maturity Model Task Force provides an Accessibility Maturity Model to guide organizations in developing the capability to:

 - buy, build or use accessible internal and external digital assets, products and services, and
 - track changes and trends in providing these assets, products and services over time.

 ## Work statement

-To learn about the focus, scope and deliverables of the task force, see the [MM Task Force Work Statement](/about/groups/task-forces/maturity-model/work-statement/).
+To learn about the focus, scope and deliverables of the task force, see the [Maturity Model Task Force Work Statement](/about/groups/task-forces/maturity-model/work-statement/).

 ## Current work

-The MM Task Force supports the deliverables of the [Accessible Platform Architectures (APA) Working Group](/about/groups/apawg/).
+The Maturity Model Task Force supports the deliverables of the [Accessible Platform Architectures (APA) Working Group](/about/groups/apawg/).

 For details of the current work, see the [Maturity Model GitHub repository](https://github.com/w3c/maturity-model/).

 ## Contribute to the work

-The MM Task Force welcomes input from the global accessibility community on the Accessibility Maturity Model work.
+The Maturity Model Task Force welcomes input from the global accessibility community on the Accessibility Maturity Model work.

 ### Contribute without joining the task force